Hawthorn Entertainment Ltd

 All venues and clients are advised to ensure that agents that they deal with

-against them.
-Agents that comply are usually those who have taken the
+them.
+Agents that comply are usually those who have taken the trouble to join

-of at least 65 agencies in Wales alone who were committing offences, the
+least 65 agencies in Wales alone who were committing offences, the number is

-agency.
-The advice Agency Standards to agents is: Comply or shut
+advice Agency Standards to agents is: Comply or shut immediately!!

 ADVICE AND NEWS FOR VENUES AND ARTISTS